- How can I join the library?

 We want to maintain an environment to help you study, however some areas may be busy with groups working on assignments.

 We ask that you are considerate to other users, anyone making a lot of noise will be asked to move to the open areas or café instead.

 Study rooms are now available in the David Hockney Building for students to book.
-These study rooms are for indvidual study or group work.
+These study rooms are for individual study or group work.

-The study rooms can be booked for one hour at a time and you will need to book at least one hour before you wish to use the room.
+The study rooms can be booked for two hours at a time and you will need to book at least one hour before you wish to use the room.
 If the study room is to be used by a group, all members of the group will need to be present when making the booking.

 You can bring bottled water into the library, however any hot drinks and food should be consumed in the eating zones or cafe.

-If you are not able to visit the library, when you return to college please ask your tutor or Learner Support to write a letter on official College paper or to email the library, including the dates of your absence, to confirm your illness.
+When you return to college please ask your tutor or SEND & ALS to write a letter on official College paper or to email the library, including the dates of your absence, to confirm your illness.